Hildur Sigurðardóttir: Club career

 After coming up through the junior ranks of Snæfell, Hildur started her senior career with ÍR in the Úrvalsdeild kvenna.

 After the 2003-2004 season, Hildur was named the Domestic Player of the Year, the Defensive Player of the Year and to the Domestic All-First Team.

 She played with Jämtland Basket during the 2004-2005 Damligan season.

 After one season in Sweden, Hildur returned to the Úrvalsdeild and signed with Grindavík.

 In 2011, Hildur rejoined her hometown team of Snæfell and helped propel them to the top of the league.
 She was named the Úrvalsdeild's best domestic player in both 2014 and 2015.

 Hildur retired after the 2014-2015 season and a year later, in June 2016, she was hired as the head coach of Breiðablik.
 Due to rash of injuries on her Breiðablik squad, Hildur donned a uniform on 21 March 2018, against Njarðvík.
 In six minutes, she had two points and 4 assists in a 59-77 loss.

 In 2022, Hildur returned to Snæfell, now in the second-tier 1. deild kvenna, in a limited role due to injuries on the squad.
 She appeared in two league games and one cup game.

 National team career

 Hildur is the most capped player in Icelandic women's national basketball team history, playing 79 games between 1999 and 2014.

 Coaching career

 Hildur was hired as the head coach of Breiðablik's women's team in June 2016.
 In her first season, she led the team to promotion to Úrvalsdeild kvenna.

 In October 2017, Hildur was hired as an assistant coach to the Icelandic women's national basketball team.

-On April, 2018, Hildur resigned as the head coach of Breiðablik.
+In April 2018, Hildur resigned as the head coach of Breiðablik.